CLASTER: Clustering with Reinforcement Learning for Zero-Shot Action Recognition: Experimental Analysis

 \subsection{Results on GZSL}

 We now compare to the same approaches in the GZSL task in Table~\ref{tbl:results:gzsl}, the reported results are the harmonic mean of the seen and unseen class accuracies.
 Here \MethodName outperforms all previous methods across different modalities.
 We obtain an improvement on average of 2.6\% and 5\% over the next best performing method on the Olympics dataset using manual representations and word2vec respectively.
 We obtain an average improvement of 6.3\% over the next best performing model on the HMDB51 dataset using word2vec.
 We obtain an improvement on average performance by 1.5\% and 4.8\% over the next best performing model on the UCF101 dataset using manual representations and word2vec respectively.
 Similarly to ZSL, we show generalized performance improvements using sentence2vec.
 We also report results on the combination of embeddings.
 We see an improvement of 0.3\%, 0.6\% and 0.4\% over the individual best embedding for \MethodName.
+The seen and unseen accuracies are shown in the Supplemental Material.